danthegoodman1/EpicEnv/README.md

 ### Deactivate the environment

-To unset the env vars (or return them to their previous values), run:
+You can deactivate the environment, which will return environment variables to their previous state (previous value or unset).

 ```
 deactivate
 ```

+If you are already in an environment, deactivate will automatically be run when you switch or refresh.

 ### Commit the `.epicenv` directory